 - Cases of Multisystem Inflammatory Syndrome (MIS) in adults and children

-- Cases of COVID-19 that results in hospitalization or death
+- Cases of COVID-19 that result in hospitalization or death

 - A life-threatening adverse event;